 - Create a list of all the common questions you were able to find.
-Copy-paste the exact words which were used by your customers when they were describing the problem they’re facing.
+Copy-paste the exact words (very important) which were used by your customers when they were describing the problem they’re facing.

 - Take each common question one by one and determine whether it’s an article topic you can write.
 If you don’t have expertise on a particular subject, then you can always point your customers in the right direction by providing other valuable resources.

 - After you’ve published them, contact the people who asked the questions and tell them you’ve written an in-depth article on the topic.

 - (optional) An extra step you can implement here is to search online for different variations on the problem you’ve solved through the article and tell people about it.

 That way, you’ll not only reach a new audience (possibly people interested in doing business with you), but you’ll also increase the visibility of your company and establish yourself as a thought leader.

 The list you'll comply is going to give you a pretty good direction when it comes to what type of content you should publish on the blog, especially when you're stuck and ran out of ideas.

 In the screenshots below, you can see an example of how we, at Squirrly, approached this step.

 The screenshot shows the FAQ section of our Knowledge Base for Squirrly SEO (we’ve created lots of resources based on questions we received from our customers over the years).